Manual Data Entry - Challenges, Types, and Automation in 2024

 Other reasons for hesitance to shift are:

 • The use of too many tools that do not integrate: Okta’s 2019 Business @ Work research report states that even small companies deploy an average of 99 apps or other software tools for their functioning.
 Adding one more that does not integrate with these can be perceived as an unnecessary complication.
-There are software tools available such as Nanonets that can integrate a range of tools and apps, and come with a tech support team that can help with integration.
+There are data entry software or data extraction tools available such as Nanonets that can integrate a range of tools and apps, and come with a tech support team that can help with integration.

 Manual Data Entry - Integration